dajuntian/InjurySeverityScore/README.md

 https://ideas.repec.org/c/boc/bocode/s457028.html.
 The dictionary of mapping ICD9 to body region and severity score were also downloaded from [ICDPIC](https://ideas.repec.org/c/boc/bocode/s457028.html).

 ## Input Dataset
 Function `injury_score` requires the input dataset has at least two variables.
 One is patient id and the other is the icd9 code.
 The icd9 code must be **character**.
-The icd9 code could be with or without dot and is indicated through `has_dot`.
+The icd9 code could be with or without dot and is indicated through `has_dot` parameter.
 ## Output Dataset
 Output dataset will use the patient id as the primary key and contains variable `iss` which is the injury severity score.
 For the definition of injury severity score, go to https://en.wikipedia.org/wiki/Injury_Severity_Score.
 Currently, the output dataset has some extra variables for debug purpose.
 ## Example 1 (ICD code with dot)